Boating Accessories and Gear to Get

-Your boat is a finely tuned machine, equipped with technology to make your fishing trips or casual excursions safe and secure.
-But with today’s boat accessory market flooded with gadgets designed to boost the safety and enjoyment of all boaters, do yourself a favor and get the boating accessories you’ll need to make your day on the water safe — and one to remember.
+Your boat is a finely-tuned machine, equipped with technology to make your fishing trips or casual excursions safe and secure.
+Today’s market is flooded with smart gadgets designed to boost boater safety.
+Do yourself a favor and get the boating accessories you’ll need to make your day on the water safe — and one to remember.

 Boating Safety Accessories

 Nothing is more important than the safety of those in and around your boat.
-The following accessories range from every day to emergency-only usage, but they’re all worth your dollar:
+The following accessories range from every day to emergency-only use, but they’re all worth your consideration:

 Air horn.
 Small but mighty, air horns can signal distress to other boaters, emergency personnel or people on nearby shores.
 If your boat does not have an on-board horn you’re required to have an air horn.
-A typical air horn produces a loud, harsh signal audible up to approximately one mile away.
+A typical air horn produces a loud, harsh signal that’s audible up to approximately one mile away.
 If you should ever lose power, a backup air horn can literally be a life saver.

 Fire extinguisher.
-Despite being out on a body of water, you’ll need a fire extinguisher in case a fire of any size breaks out on your boat.
-Your extinguisher should be in an easily-accessed location, and all boat passengers should know how to use it in the event of an emergency.
+Despite being out on a body of water, you’ll need a fire extinguisher in case a fire breaks out on your boat.
+Your extinguisher should be in an easily-accessed location, and all boat passengers should know how to use it.

 First aid kit.
 A basic first aid kit should contain bandages, scissors, tweezers, tape, and gauze.
 You or any passengers should be able to treat minor injuries, or keep an injured person’s wounds stabilized until they can be reached by medical personnel.

-Anchor.
+Anchor with line/chain.
 So you’ve found your perfect fishing spot, but can’t stop your boat from roaming away — well, get an anchor!
 Most boats come with an anchor, but make sure the size and weight of your anchor is proportional to your boat.
 And be sure you’ve got enough chain or line to hold your position on windy and choppy days.

 Paddles.
 You’d like to think it’ll never happen, but there might come a time when your motor fails while you’re out on the water.
-Paddling with your hands is tiring and 100 percent ineffective, and it’s after you’ve tried it that you’ll wish you had some real functional paddles.
+Many newer paddles have telescoping arms that help keep the stowing requirement to a minimum.

 GPS system.
-While your phone might have GPS capabilities, you’re better off getting a standalone GPS system built for boats to account for lack of service or a dead battery.
-If you like to boat on unfamiliar bodies of water, a GPS can serve you well when getting your vessel back to dock.
+While your phone might have GPS capabilities, you’re better off getting a standalone GPS system built for boats to account for lack of service or a dead phone battery.
+If you like to boat on unfamiliar bodies of water, a GPS device can serve you well when the time comes to get your vessel back to dock.

 Trolling motor.
 A trolling motor allows you to slowly and quietly move your boat around the body of water.
-Say you’re fishing and you want to move your boat a few yards toward the center of the lake —instead of firing up your motor, wasting gas and making noise, you start up your trolling motor and scoot to your destination.
+Say you’re fishing and you want to move your boat a few yards toward the center of the lake.
+Instead of firing up your motor, wasting gas and making noise, just start up your trolling motor.

 Cruising the open water is an unbelievably relaxing activity — except for when it rains or your boat malfunctions.
 Prepare for life’s minor inconveniences by picking up these items before you hit the water next:

-Dry bag.
-There are plenty of things you’ll bring on your boat that you won’t want to get wet from wave splashes or rain, such as extra clothing, electronics and food.
-Have at least one on your boat to protect your items and your trip from turning into a soggy mess.
+Waterproof dry bag.
+There are plenty of things you’ll bring on your boat that you won’t want to get wet from wave splashes or rain, such as extra clothing, towels, electronics and food.
+Have at least one on your boat to protect your items —and your trip — from turning into a soggy mess.

 Multi-tool.
-You never know when a screw will need tightening, a fishing line will need cut or any other series of handyman-like tasks while present themselves.
-Don’t lug your entire toolbox on your boat every time you hit the water — grab a versatile multi-tool instead.
+You never know when a screw will need tightening, a fishing line needs to be cut or any other series of handyman-like tasks present themselves.

-In addition to all of the safety accessories you’ve equipped your boat with, your American Family Insurance plan can help protect your loved ones and what’s important to you.
-Get in touch with your agent today and find the peace of mind to make the most of your time on the water.
+In addition to all of the safety accessories you’ve equipped your boat with, the right protection with American Family an help protect your loved ones and everything that’s important to you.
+Remember to get in touch with your agent today and find the peace of mind to make the most of your time on the water.